-go to link We spent a little over 36 hours in Mcleodganj (our longest stop since we left Delhi) but because there was so much to be done, time had gone by very quickly.
+go We spent a little over 36 hours in Mcleodganj (our longest stop since we left Delhi) but because there was so much to be done, time had gone by very quickly.

 Washing the bikes (to get them to look like decent ladies again) was an additional distraction.
 I made the most of the little time left over to stroll around the town, catch a lovely sunset and grab one last bowl of steaming hot Thukpa.
 The next morning, we also managed to squeeze in a climb up to the Bhagsunag waterfall before we loaded up and left.

 As we were leaving Mcleodganj I remember feeling like we should have stayed on for at least a day more.
 But the promise of going to Dalhousie (a place that I had heard a lot about, but never seen before) lured me to keep going anyway.
 In hindsight, I should have trusted the gut feeling, because the rest of the day turned out to be quite forgettable.